 In a sales interaction, reps should exercise declarative advocacy: “I have a package for you that will meet all your needs.”
 One of Tethr’s customers, a home services provider, found that employing advocacy had a significant lift on sales conversion: when reps used advocacy language, sales conversions increased by more than 22 percent.

-How is advocacy taught?
+How is customer advocacy taught?

 Sales rep skills trump a willingness to learn or a certain personality.
 Skills like advocacy must be developed for a salesperson to be successful.
 Take issue resolution, for example.
 It’s pretty much a requirement for effective cross-or up-sell conversations.
 After a rep has crossed that path and is ready to make the offer, value positioning (helping the customer realize the benefit in their own context) is one of the most important steps.